Storage

 Adding Velero Volume Snapshot Locations

-A volume snapshot location is the location in which to store volume snapshots created for a backup.
+A volume snapshot location is a location in which volume snapshots created by Velero backups can be stored.
 Velero can be configured to take snapshots of volumes from multiple providers.
 Velero also allows you to configure multiple possible VolumeSnapshotLocation per provider, although you can only select one location per provider at backup time.

 In the Storage page, select the Snapshot Storage ** tab and click **Add storage +.
 You must specify the following: